HorizonSkip/pokermoneychips/README.md

-# Poker Chip Tracker
+# Poker Money Chips

-A multiplayer web application for tracking poker chips in live Texas Hold'em games with real-time synchronization across all players.
+A multiplayer web application for tracking poker chips with real-time synchronization across all players.

 ## Features